 - Compressing images – Similar to minification, it means stripping away unnecessary data.
 Doing so can reduce image size without compromising quality.

-- Reducing image size – Another way to make images smaller and faster to download is displaying them only as large as needed for the location they appear in.
+- Reducing image size – Another way to make images smaller and faster to download is to display them only as large as needed for the location they appear in.
 Otherwise, you are making your visitors download unnecessary data.

 - Using better image formats – Formats like WebP or Avif use much less data than JPG or PNG.